 Although Anorexia tends to make for very traumatic headlines, it is less common than people may think with estimated figures showing less than 0.5% of women will suffer and ten times less men (0.05%).

 Anorexia tends to present around 15-18 years of age.

-Psychological Therapy for Eating Disorders
+Therapy & Counselling for Eating Disorders

 Eating disorders, when left untreated, have the ability to seriously impact on a person’s life.

 In the most extreme cases an eating disorder can be fatal.
-Fortunately this is quite rare but people of a certain ‘vintage’ will remember the tragic story of Karen Carpenter, the american singer, who developed anorexia nervosa and eventually dies of her condition.
+Fortunately this is quite rare but people of a certain ‘vintage’ will remember the tragic story of Karen Carpenter, the american singer, who developed anorexia nervosa and eventually died of her condition.